Tornado Warning issued for Barton, Russell by NWS - News Break

 Tornado Warning issued for Barton, Russell by NWS

-Effective: 2021-05-26 15:04:00 CDT Expires: 2021-05-26 15:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 14:51:00 CDT Expires: 2021-05-26 15:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Barton; Russell A TORNADO WARNING REMAINS IN EFFECT UNTIL 330 PM CDT FOR SOUTHEASTERN RUSSELL AND NORTH CENTRAL BARTON COUNTIES At 304 PM CDT, a severe thunderstorm capable of producing a tornado was located 11 miles south of Dorrance, or 12 miles northwest of Claflin, moving northeast at 25 mph.
+Target Area: Barton; Russell The National Weather Service in Wichita has issued a * Tornado Warning for Southeastern Russell County in central Kansas Northeastern Barton County in central Kansas * Until 330 PM CDT. * At 250 PM CDT, a severe thunderstorm capable of producing a tornado was located 7 miles northeast of Hoisington, moving northeast at 25 mph.
 HAZARD...Tornado and golf ball size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This tornadic thunderstorm will remain over mainly rural areas of southeastern Russell and north central Barton Counties.
+Tree damage is likely. * Locations impacted include Susank.
 TORNADO...RADAR INDICATED HAIL...1.75INalerts.weather.gov